-Complaints are resolved promptly and effectively in collaboration with all parties involved.
-There are processes in place to ensure that the complaints process works equitably for Māori.
-There have been no complaints received by the service from external sources.
+Complaints management processes were in place to ensure complaints could be resolved promptly in collaboration with all parties involved.
+There were also processes in place to ensure that the complaints process works equitably for Māori.
+There have been no complaints received by the service from either internal or external sources.